Enalean/tuleap-documentation-en/languages/en/installation-guide/docker/docker_compose.rst

 You can then quit the logs command (Ctrl+C) and open your browser at the address set in ``TULEAP_FQDN`` and that's it.

-The docker-compose file provided here is for general guidance and you should adapt to your environment.
+The docker-compose file provided here is for general guidance and you should adapt it to your environment.
-One of the main thing you will want to configure is a proper email relay.
+One of the main things you will want to configure is a proper email relay.